dinguschan-owo/Helios/README.md

 ## ***`Common Questions`***

-Ok so a lot of people have been asking how Helios works (and how it can be completely unblockable) so this quick blurb should hopefully help explain it to you. first, i wanna start by explaining what a proxy is.
+Ok so a lot of people have been asking how Helios works (and how it can be completely unblockable) so this quick(?) blurb should hopefully help explain it to you. first, i wanna start by explaining what a proxy is.
 Heres how a web proxy works:
 \
 \
 ![image](https://github.com/user-attachments/assets/25e4405b-1cdd-42ad-b22c-ff64377d8df7)